chirag127/Olivia-A-Personal-Virtual-Assistant/README.md

 28. Launch an application by saying "launch (the name of the application)" or "launch (the name of the application) now" or "launch (the name of the application) now"

     1. Launch chrome just say "launch chrome" or "launch chrome now".
-    2. Launch notepad just say "launch notepad" or "launch notepad now".
+    2. Likewise, Launch notepad just say "launch notepad" or "launch notepad now".
     3. Open word just say "launch word" or "launch word now".
     4. Launch PowerPoint just say "launch PowerPoint" or "launch PowerPoint now".
     5. Launch Microsoft Excel just say "launch excel" or "launch excel now".